emorway-usgs/modflow6/distribution/README.md

 7. merge release branch to master
 8. publish the release
 9. reset the develop branch
+10. release downstream repos

 The release manager undertakes steps 1-3 in consultation with the development team.
 Step 4 [is described in the examples repository's developer docs](https://github.com/MODFLOW-ORG/modflow6-examples/blob/develop/DEVELOPER.md#releasing-the-examples).
 Step 5 triggers automation for steps 6-9.
+The release manager performs step 10.

 ### Review features